-Antioch University - Los Angeles fees and tuition is the sum charged to undergraduates for one academic year, not including room and board.
+Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an added bill you will incur if you live on campus.
 Yet, many students will end up spending under full tuition after collecting financial aid as well as other rate reductions.

 Go to the Part Time Tuition & Fees page to learn more.

 Are Tuition and Fees Going Up or Down?

 Antioch University - Los Angeles tuition and fees have not changed significantly for the past five years.
 We estimate the expense of fees and tuition this year will total $20,670.